Emanuel S. Mendels: Curb Association formation

 In 1911, Mendels and his advisers drew up a constitution and formed the New York Curb Market Agency, which can be considered as the first formal constitution of the American Stock Exchange, today known as the NYSE Amex Equities.
 On March 16, 1911, the Curb Association elected its first Board of Representatives.
 The board corresponded to the Governing Committee of the Stock Exchange and had the "task of keeping the outside market in order."
 Members included E. S. Mendels and fifteen others.
 Upon his death on October 17, 1911, The New York Times called him the "Father of the Curb."
 The quotation from the Times read, "he, perhaps more than any other man, worked for the elevation of business done on the Curb."

 Personal life

 Mendels married Bertha Rothschild of Philadelphia.
 Their engagement was announced in April 1896 and they married on September 20, 1896.
+They had five children.

-Mendels died of illness on October 17, 1911 in New York City.
+Mendels died on October 17, 1911 in New York City.
 Accounts of the illness vary; some indicate he had stomach cancer, while others that he became seriously ill from ptomaine poisoning while on a business trip to California.

-His sons William L. and Walter A. B. Mendels carried on his business under the name E. S. Mendels, Jr., & Co.
-Emanuel Mendels was also survived by his wife and three other children, Eugene E. Mendels, James S. Mendels, and Mrs. Mary J. Betierris.
+Mendels was survived by his wife and children: Eugene E. Mendels, James S. Mendels, Mrs. Mary J. Betierris, William L. Mendels, and Walter A. B. Mendels.
+William and Walter carried on his business under the name E. S. Mendels, Jr. & Co.